-Pop-up services operate between 1230 and 1530, weather permitting The last train departs at 1530 prompt.
+Pop-up services operate between approx 1230 (they may start earlier) and sometime between 1630 and 1700, weather permitting .
+Ticket sales may close up to 30 mins before this time.
 We will do our best to run as advertised but please note that during foul weather service may be suspended or, as a last resort, abandoned.
 Please also remember that we are all unpaid volunteers running trains in our spare time.
 We enjoy doing this as much as you enjoy riding!
 We will endeavour to run Pop-up services at the times above, but they may vary.

-From Easter Monday we will include an accessible carriage in our Mainline trains on Sundays and Bank Holiday Mondays.
+We will include an accessible carriage in our Mainline trains on Sundays and Bank Holiday Mondays wherever possible.
 This carriage can convey wheelchair users, accompanied prams/pushchairs, accompanied dogs (at staff discretion) and also people who are unable to ride on our existing “sit astride”carriages.
 Please note that the Heritage Track is unable to accommodate the previously mentioned passengers.
-Please note that under COVID secure conditions, the accessible carriage will be in use wherever possible but cannot be guaranteed.
+Please also note that under COVID secure conditions, the accessible carriage will be in use wherever possible but cannot be guaranteed.

 As with any railway, all tickets are issued subject to conditions.
 A copy of the Conditions of Carriage may be found here

 In addition, any relevant national or local Coronavirus Regulations in force at the time must be observed.